jpdayrit/Design-of-Sign-AI-An-AI-Based-ASL-Translator/README.md

 **Scripts**: contains source code pertaining to the project.

-    **PandasDataGen.ipynb**: generates pseudo-data using a Pandas dataframe and Matplotlib.
+    1. PandasDataGen.ipynb: generates pseudo-data using a Pandas dataframe and Matplotlib.

-    **GraphClassification_CNN.ipynb**: initiates the design and training of a TensorFlow model.
+    2. GraphClassification_CNN.ipynb: initiates the design and training of a TensorFlow model.

 **Documentation**: class-related files such as the report and presentations.

-    **JoshebDayrit_ProjectReport.pdf**: a draft of the final paper.
+    1. JoshebDayrit_ProjectReport.pdf: a draft of the final paper.